jae0/adapt/inst/doc/README.md

 Please note: No guarantees are being made here.
 There are always errors in models, programs that implement such models and in the data itself.
 However, this is a functional way of helping make sense of information such that we can engage in more informed discussions with your community on next steps in these trying times.

 Finally, computations require a lot of time.
-Currently, due to the length of the timeseries and the complexity of dynamics in some provinces, it can take upwards of 10 hours to finish some estimates (on my 4 year old laptop).
+Currently, due to the length of the timeseries and the complexity of dynamics in some areal units, it can take upwards of 10 hours to finish some estimates (on my 4 year old laptop).
 Shorter term models runs updating only the recent dynamics are likely better operationally and so you might want to truncate the timeseries.
 I will try to get this done soon.

 Please send a note if you are using it for your area of interest.